mircea-mihail/bike-system/README.md

 </p>

 ## The Bike Camera
-The Bike Camera is able to detect 5 important street signs in real time: Presignaling pedestrian crossing, Give way, No entry for bicycles, Stop and No entry.
+The bike camera is able to detect 5 important street signs in real time: Presignaling pedestrian crossing, Give way, No entry for bicycles, Stop and No entry.
 The detections happen in real time: about 5 photos can be taken and processed every second.

+The main purpose for it is to provide an example of possible modular components within this system, where hardware can be added or removed whether necessary or not, in order to achieve a more compact form factor.
+The complexity of this component highlights the countless possibilities of what add-ons can bring.

 <p align="center">
   <img src="documents/github-images/street-signs/crossing.png"   alt="crossing-sign"   height="290">